byterubpay/byterub-site/_posts/2017-12-09-logs-for-the-Community-meeting-held-on-2017-12-09.md

 **\<msvb-fab>** rehrar: You mean about the RIAT hosted meetings in Vienna?
 **\<rehrar>** No. For wallet test.
 **\<msvb-fab>** rehrar: Oh, you mean I think...
 Yes.
 That's great, thanks.
-**\<msvb-fab>** I think the two who know most/best about the Vienna stuff are parasew[m] pablonero[m], so look for them on #monero-ccc for more information.
+**\<msvb-fab>** I think the two who know most/best about the Vienna stuff are parasew[m] pablonero[m], so look for them on #byterub-ccc for more information.
 **\<rehrar>** Sorry for not being here today.
 Wife graduating. :) If anyone needs something from me, send me a ping.
 **\<rehrar>** Will go over log soon.
 **\<msvb-fab>** ErCiccione: We can chat about MRW now?
 **\<ErCiccione>** ok, i'll do the sgp/rehrar of the situation :D [8] Meeting is over thanks everybody for partecipating!
 **\<ErCiccione>** let's talk about MRW now
-**\<netg>** what we always should highlight is what, separates monero from the rest of the projects, its is the mindset and strong belief, that an completely anonymous egalitarian cryptocurrencies is strongly needed, by alot of people world-wide, and if existing would improve whole humanity
+**\<netg>** what we always should highlight is what, separates byterub from the rest of the projects, its is the mindset and strong belief, that an completely anonymous egalitarian cryptocurrencies is strongly needed, by alot of people world-wide, and if existing would improve whole humanity
 **\<ErCiccione>** This is what I was talking about with this comment: https://github.com/byterubpay/meta/issues/141#issuecomment-350490380).
 Discussions rarely continue after the meeting.
 A very participated and important discussion died.
 **\<ErCiccione>** fluffypony ^^
 **\<fluffypony>** ErCiccione: further discussion about the MRW can happen within the MRW :)